Maark007/Personal-learning-materials/design-patterns/structural-patterns/facade/README.md

 ## Applicability

-- Utilize o padrão Facade quando você precisa ter uma interface limitada mas simples para um subsistema complexo.
+- Use the Facade pattern when you need to have a limited but simple interface for a complex subsystem.

-- Utilize o Facade quando você quer estruturar um subsistema em camadas.
+- Use Facade when you want to structure a subsystem in layers.